‹ Back to Insights

 Everything breaks.
 This is just the world we live in.
 Entropy exists, so physical items break down, and using an item can accelerate this process.

-The role of Quality and Reliability Engineering is to anticipate this rate of decay under various circumstances and make sure that the final product meets these requirements with little to no instances of failure before the longevity goals.
+One of the biggest challenges of reliability engineering is reducing the risk of failure that is outside the expected range.
+The role of Quality and Reliability Engineering is to anticipate this rate of decay under various circumstances and ensure that the final product meets these requirements with few to no instances of failure before the longevity goals.

-Many manufacturers are wary of implementing quantitative reliability measures due to the perception that they are frustratingly complex.
+Effective RCA, FMEA, and RCM are based on reliability tests that offer data to reveal trends, point out direct sources of failures, and create predictable outcomes.
+Many manufacturers are wary of implementing quantitative reliability measures because they perceive them as frustratingly complex.
 This is not, in fact, the case, and the benefits of the operational visibility offered by objective, data-driven reliability analysis are worth making the switch to quantitative production testing.

-For manufacturers whose process involves bonding, cleaning, coating, sealing, painting, or printing, implementing the data-led analysis of surface conditions throughout production is vital to get a clear picture of how strong the adhesion between the various materials will be.
-Without this understanding, all attempts to calculate failure rate have a massive vulnerability to error.
+When risk can be mitigated within production processes, it only bolsters the reliability of finished products.
+For manufacturers whose processes involve bonding, cleaning, coating, sealing, painting, or printing, implementing data-led analysis of surface conditions throughout production is vital to getting a clear picture of how strong the adhesion between the various materials will be.
+Without this understanding, all attempts to calculate failure rates are massively vulnerable to error.

 What Does Reliability Failure Look Like